 Equine Assisted Learning: In a partnership with Equine Connections, clients have the opportunity to interact with horses, which helps restore confidence and trust so they can move forward with their lives.

-Yorticulture: Trauma-informed yoga therapy is partnered with community gardening – two highly restorative and regenerative activities – to allow clients to connect with nature and reduce stress.
+Yorticulture: Yoga therapy is partnered with community gardening – two highly restorative and regenerative activities that allows women and children to connect with nature and reduce stress.
 Clients and staff meet in the Inglewood Community Garden to work on mindfulness and activity-based counselling.
 Much of the harvest is provided to families accessing Discovery House programming.